isc-projects/bind9/doc/notes/notes-current.rst

 Security Fixes
 ~~~~~~~~~~~~~~

-- Named failed to check the opcode of responses when performing refresh,
+- ``named`` failed to check the opcode of responses when performing zone
-  stub updates, and UPDATE forwarding.
-This could lead to an assertion
+  refreshes, stub zone updates, and UPDATE forwarding.
+This could lead
-  failure under particular conditions.
-This has been addressed by checking
+  to an assertion failure under certain conditions and has been
-  the opcode of those responses and rejecting the messages if they don't
+  addressed by rejecting responses whose opcode does not match the
-  match the expected value. :gl:`#2762`
+  expected value. :gl:`#2762`

-- Fix an assertion failure that occured in ``named`` when attempting to send
+- Fixed an assertion failure that occurred in ``named`` when it
-  a UDP packet exceeding the MTU size if rate-limiting was enabled.
+  attempted to send a UDP packet that exceeded the MTU size, if
-  (CVE-2021-25218) :gl:`#2839`
+  Response Rate Limiting (RRL) was enabled.
+(CVE-2021-25218) :gl:`#2856`

 Known Issues
 ~~~~~~~~~~~~